 – No. Due to liability issues, we do not go upstairs or downstairs.
 Three to four steps are okay if items are not too heavy.
 Items such as pianos, armoires, hockey tables, etc. must be on the ground level for us to pick up.

 – If there is an elevator, we can perform the pick up as long as we have sufficient legal parking at a reasonable distance from the elevator.
 Important: The maximum number of bulky items we can bring up or down an elevator is five.
 Any additional items should be on the ground level before we arrive.
 We do this as a courtesy to the other donors waiting for their donation pick up. *Special circumstances will be handled on a case-by-case basis and must be discussed prior to the pickup date.*

-Do the items have to be on the curb or can they come inside the house?
+Does the item donation have to be on the curb or can they come inside the house?

 The only items that have to be outside of your house are pianos, hockey tables, very heavy pool tables or items that are very large.
 All other furniture can be picked up from inside your home as long as they are readily accessible and disassembled (if disassembly is necessary).
 We do not rearrange furniture to get to the items you are donating.
 This helps us avoid damaging your furniture and home.

 Baby items such as cribs, playpens, bouncers and car seats among others are subject to recall.
 Since we do not keep up with what specific items are being recalled, we ensure babies’ safety by not accepting, donating or selling those items.
 However, we do accept baby clothing, shoes and blankets.

 Can the truck pick up food?

 Yes, if you have cans of food or groceries to donate.
 Please call us at 888-552-7872 and they can advise you if they can accept your food donation.